rbenefo/Simple-Equilibrium-Simulation/README.md

 #from Bottle #1 to #2, or vice versa, at every timestep.
 Default: 0.125.
 --iterations INT #Sets the number of simulation iterations.
 Default: 100.
 ```

+*Note: this simulation makes some pretty drastic simplifications, so much so that it can hardly be called a simulation.
+One of the big things I'm assuming here is that transition probabilities can be modeled a constant probability for all particles – either a particle switches bottles, or it doesn't, with the same probability for every particle.
+In reality, a particle's likelihood of moving to a certain place will be in part a function of how far away the place is from where the particle currently is.
+As such, particles closer to the hole between the bottles will have a higher likelihood of transitioning than particles further away from the hole.
+Please read a physics textbook for an actual education in how this works.